tfraudet/Reason-ArturiaKeylabEssential-Remote/docs/instruments-mapping.md

 ![Humana Logo](./images/Humana.png)

-The first line of the Arturia Keyboad LCD should display "Humana".
+The first line of the Arturia Keyboard LCD should display "Humana".
 The second line display the preset name.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |